 Just above the outsole is the midsole.
 The midsole is a layer of foam that connects the upper to the outsole.
 The midsole provides the cushion of the shoe.
 Typically, shoes with more cushion will have a thicker midsole, while more minimal shoes will have a thinner midsole.

 In recent years, many innovations in running shoe technology have involved the midsole.
-New foam provides cushion without adding extra weight to the shoe.
-For example, ASICS uses FLYTEFOAM™ technology for lightweight, springy cushioning.
+The new foam provides a cushion without adding extra weight to the shoe.

 If you use a stability shoe, the midsole also contains motion-control features.
 Arch support and extra cushioning on the midsole offset excessive pronation (here’s how to know if that is you).

 As you continue to move toward the back of the shoe you reach the heel counter.
-In many kinds of running shoes, including ASICS, this is an exo-skeleton that wraps around the outside of the heel.
+In many kinds of running shoes, including ASICS, this is an exoskeleton that wraps around the outside of the heel.
 It’s often made of rigid material which holds up against the impact that area of the foot experiences when running.
-It helps the shoe keeps its shape and stabilizing integrity.
+It helps the shoe keeps its shape and stabilizes integrity.

 The heel drop is the measurement of the difference between the height of the heel and the height of the forefoot (toe).
 Heel drop is typically measured in millimeters.
 For example, a shoe with a 24mm heel height and a 15 mm forefoot height has a heel drop of 9mm.

 A higher toe drop (≥10mm) provides more arch support.
 These work best for runners with Achilles issues or who need more arch support.
 Moderate heel drops (5-9mm) are becoming more popular, as they provide some arch support and a lightweight feel.
 Runners who desire a very lightweight shoe and do not need any arch support may opt for low-heel drop (<4mm) or zero-drop shoes.